dssg/argcmdr/README.rst

       done
     fi

-(Bash will load this file automatically.)
+(such that Bash will load the completion file automatically).

 In the case that neither system-wide nor user-only installation is appropriate, the same argument completion may be enabled, but only for the current shell::